brettChapman/Nimbus_Cluster/README.md

 pdsh -a sudo killall -9 slurmd
 ```

-- If for whatever reason, you want to start from the beginning again you can either destroy the instances and start again or uninstall slurs, munge and slurmdbd by running the following:
+- If for whatever reason, you want to start from the beginning again you can either destroy the instances and start again or uninstall slurm, munge and slurmdbd by running the following:

 ```
 sudo apt-get remove --auto-remove slurmctld -y